ansys/pyrocky/doc/source/getting_started/index.rst

 Install PyRocky
 ---------------

-PyRocky is currently a private GitHub library in the Ansys Internal account.
-To install PyRocky in user mode, run this command:
+To install PyRocky, run this command:

 .. code:: bash